streamcode9/software-design/README.md

 During unengineering, all principles are violated.
 With overengineering, all principles are brought to the point of absurdity.

-### Spaghetti code

-- unstructured and difficult-to-maintain source code caused by lack of programming style rules

-### Ravioli code

-- code that comprises well-structured classes that are easy to understand in isolation, but difficult to understand as a whole

-### Lasagna code

-- code refers to code whose layers are so complicated and intertwined that making a change in one layer would necessitate changes in all other layers

 ### Growing programs